 My backpack history

 This is my third backpack in 10 years.
-I started with a 50L backpack ( and did two 3-month Asia trips with this size).
-Two-three years ago, I switched to a 65L backpack.
-In terms of size 65L was way too big for regular 2-4 weeks backpack trips, but since I’m now bringing my own camping equipment I opted to stick to this size.
-So far, I used a Dutch brand ‘Wildebeast’.
-‘Wildebeast’ backpacks are quite cheap and they performed well on my trips.
+I started with a 50L Wildebeast backpack ( and did two 3-month Asia trips with this size).
+Two-three years ago, I switched to a 65L Wildebeast backpack.’Wildebeast’ backpacks are quite cheap and they performed well on my trips.
 I liked the fact that they were a front loaders and had many different pockets.
-However, in terms of size, it was too big for my back and too broad due to the side pockets.
+In terms of size, 65L is way too big for regular 2-4 weeks backpack trips, but since I’m now bringing my own camping equipment, I opted to stick to this size.
+It’s perfect!
+Other brands, you may want to check out are Osprey, Deuter and the Northface.
+I’m very happy with my beautiful red Fjallraven backpack.

 Curious to hear about your backpack!
 E.g. brand, size (liters), how many years you’ve had it and advantages/disadvantages?